irworkshop/accountability_datacleaning/state/vt/expends/docs/vt_expends_diary.md

 > 4. Unreimbursed campaign-related travel expenses, paid for by the
 >     candidate or the candidates spouse.

+## Download

+Data can be downloaded from the [Vermont Campaign Finance System](https://campaignfinance.vermont.gov/).
+Under the Expenditure section, selection a transaction range that starts on Jan 1st, 1975 – the earliest day in the digital system – and then till the present day.
+We will save this exported text file locally.

 ## Read

 ``` r